silvam31/Huffman-Coding/README.md

 # Huffman Coding

 This repository contains an implementation of Huffman Coding, a lossless data compression algorithm.
 The program allows you to compress an input text file into a compressed binary format and decompress it back into the original text.
+This program was implemented as part of an assignment for Programming Abstractions.

 ## Features